A Legacy Preserved

 Saunders Family Farm Goes Retail

-Then in 2014, with an online store, and even more varieties of jams (Strawberry/Rhubarb, Raspberry, Saskatoon Berry, Blueberry, Peach) and jellies (Cranberry Jalapeño, Blackberry Pepper, Pineapple Jalapeño, Rhubarb Jalapeño ) retail giant Sobey’s requested products for eight of their stores.
-By 2015, Sobey’s took Saunders Family Farm jams and jellies national.
+Then in 2014, with an online store, and even more varieties of jams (Strawberry/Rhubarb, Strawberry, Raspberry, Saskatoon Berry, Peach) and spicy jellies (Raspberry Pepper, Cranberry Jalapeño, Blackberry Pepper, Pineapple Jalapeño, Spicy Sour Cherry).
+By 2015, Sobey’s/Safeway took Saunders Family Farm jams and jellies across western Canada.
+Currently, our products can be found in Sobey’s/Safeway, Save On Foods, Federated Co-Op, Calgary Co-Op, Loblaw’s, Hickory Farms and will be continuing to appear in various other gourmet retailers across the country.

 Great-Grandpa Jim handed down the knowledge of farming to his son, my Grandpa Joe Taylor.
 He married my Grandma Sanda.
-In 1953, the couple established Winderberry Farms in Windermere, British Columbia where they raised two children Faith (my mom) and Rodney.
-Mt grandparents provided a wide variety of fresh fruits and vegetables to the Columbia valley for many years.
+In 1953, the couple established Winderberry Farms in Windermere, British Columbia where they raised two children Faith (my mom) and Rodney (my uncle).
+My grandparents provided a wide variety of fresh fruits and vegetables to the Columbia valley for many years.

-In 2001, my family sold the farm, but the land drew us back.
-In 2009, my parents purchased what is now Saunders Family Farm.
-We were back home in Windemere, British Columbia!
+In 2001, we started another farm on the same land called Saunders Family Farm.
 Since then, Saunders Family Farm has been providing fresh produce and preserves to local communities around the Columbia Valley in British Columbia.